Help is on the way!

 Your environment plays a big role in how open you feel during therapy.
 Find a quiet, private spot in your home where you won’t be interrupted.
 This could be a bedroom, a home office, or even a comfortable corner of your living room.
 Close the door and consider using headphones to ensure your conversation remains confidential.
 You might also let family members know that you need this time to yourself.
 Make the space feel safe and relaxing.
 Grab a cozy blanket, a glass of water, or a warm cup of tea.
 The goal is to create a personal sanctuary where you can speak freely.

-Set Clear Goals for Your Therapy
+Decide on Your Goals for Therapy

 While you don’t need a detailed agenda, it’s helpful to spend a few moments thinking about what you’d like to discuss or achieve.
 What’s been on your mind lately?
 Are there specific challenges related to your health that you want to address?
 Maybe you want to work on the development of coping skills or find ways to manage feelings of anxiety.
 Having a few thoughts ready can provide a starting point for your session.
 Your therapist is there to guide the conversation, but sharing your goals helps them tailor the support directly to your needs.